 When your shoulders are healthy and strong, you might take them for granted.
 It’s effortless for you to play golf or tennis, at least as far as your shoulders are concerned.
-You can lift a child, grab that jar of pasta sauce from a high kitchen shelf and wash your hair without giving it a thought.
+You can lift a child, raise your arms to grab that jar of pasta sauce from a high kitchen shelf and wash your hair without giving it a thought.

 But if you have shoulder pain, you quickly realize how often you use that joint and how much pain can limit your life.
 “Some people with shoulder issues have trouble putting on their seatbelts, dressing themselves and even sleeping well at night,” said Caitlin Hall, an orthopedic surgery physician assistant with Banner – University Medicine.
 “To prevent these struggles, it’s critical to understand how to maintain strong and healthy shoulder joints.”

-When you exercise your shoulders, you build the strength, stability and flexibility you need to stay pain free and function well.
+When you exercise your shoulder muscles, you build the strength, flexibility and shoulder stability you need to stay pain free and function well.
 Simple shoulder exercises can be added to your overall fitness routine at home or in the gym using minimal equipment or body weight.

 Be mindful of your body’s limitations when you incorporate these exercises into your routine.
 Be sure to talk to a health care professional to make sure these exercises are right for you.